altdesktop/i3-dstatus/README.md

 ## Updating the Statusline

 The dbus service exposes the method `show_block` to update the statusline.
 This method takes a dict of variants.
 Pass an object that conforms to the [i3bar input protocol](http://i3wm.org/docs/i3bar-protocol.html) to show a block.

-Blocks will be shown in alphabetical order based on their "name" member.
-The easiest way to control order is to prefix the "name" member with a number (such as "1:clock").

 You can clear a block by omitting the "full_text" member or setting it to the empty string.